hkajdan/axeriel-svelte/OVERVIEW.md

 - Should we implement ISR (Incremental Static Regeneration)?
 - How to handle authentication/authorization?
 - What caching strategy for Sanity content?
+- How to structure Svelte components for optimal type safety?

 ### Development

 - What testing framework to adopt?
-- How to structure the frontend content components?
+- How to structure Svelte components for maximum type safety?
-- Should we implement a design system?
+- Should we implement a Svelte-specific design system?

 ### Content